 Why SSDI Requires Work Credits

-The source of funding for SSI benefits, on the other hand, is general revenues, like income taxes and additional money that the government collects.
+On the other hand, the source of funding for SSI benefits is general revenues, like income taxes and additional money that the government collects.
 Because SSI does not use payroll deductions for Social Security taxes as its source of funding, you do not have to pay into the system and accumulate work credits to be eligible for these benefits.

 - You have a severe illness or injury that meets the benchmarks of the SSA’s Listing of Impairments, also called “the Blue Book.”